palaslet/Stationeers/IC Scripts/Atmospherics/README.md

 This section contains different atmospherics scripts.
 The scripts are designed to automate different sections of the "Atmospherics Department"

 ## HeatingLoop
+(This loop is mostly designed for heating.
+It will be ajusted in the near future to accomodate for cooling as well)

 The current implementation (as of 05.08.2019) of the AC unit does not have D and I gain in it's power controller.
 The power is purely based on temperature difference (P gain).
 This results in it being very bad at holding target temperature in a gas loop.
 This is known as [steady-state error](https://en.wikipedia.org/wiki/PID_controller#Steady-state_error).
 It also trottles way down when it approaches target temperature so it takes long to heat/cool any significant amount of gas.